 Safety alert!
 Rhubarb leaves contain oxalic acid, which can be poisonous.
-Simply chop them off and discard and the rest of the stalk is then ready to use.
+Simply chop them off, discard and the rest of the stalk is then ready to use.

-- Freeze the extras.
 If you’re lucky enough to have it growing in your garden, chances are you have more rhubarb than you can use.
 Thankfully, frozen rhubarb will keep well for up to a year.
 To freeze, discard the leaves, chop stalks into 1-inch pieces and fill zip-top bags with 2 cup portions (easier for future use).
 Find more rhubarb prep tips here.